Calcoph/hexpat-lsp/README.md

     * See [releases](https://github.com/Calcoph/hexpat-lsp/releases).
     * [Compile](#compilation) it.
 2. Move it somewhere in $PATH
+3. If using linux, you might need to give it execution permission `sudo chmod u+x <<path to executable>>/hexpat-language-server`
+4. To check that it is installed correctly, run the program from the terminal `hexpat-language-server`.
+If you don't see `hexpat-language-server vX.X.X`, it is not installed correctly.

 ### Compilation
 1. Get [rust](https://www.rust-lang.org/tools/install)
 2. Clone this repo `git clone https://github.com/Calcoph/hexpat-lsp.git`